 Homemade sweetened condensed milk is the only substitute if you are looking for a healthier alternative to store-bought!

-After all, even if you are on the GAPS diet or another diet in which you are decreasing the amount of processed sugar, why deprive yourself of those delicious desserts if you don't have to!
+After all, even if you are decreasing the amount of processed sugar you consume, why deprive yourself of those delicious desserts if you don't have to!

 I ran into this exact dilemma as I began preparing for our son's 16th birthday.
 For 16th birthdays at our house, we have a luau complete with a grass skirt (for the birthday person).